MagBazWords

 • Poetry for the Traveller

-• From our own Correspondent
+• From our Special Correspondent

 Books Recommended by Our Reading Friends

-Margaret Williamson
+Margaret and Barry Williamson

-A recommendation from Our Own Correspondent (and endorsed by Barry) is The Dawn of Everything: A New History of Humanity by David Graeber and David Wengrow.
+A recommendation from Our Own Correspondent (and endorsed by Barry) is The Dawn of Everything: A New History of Humanity by David Graeber and David Wengrow, 2021.
 Hailed as a Radical Revision and an Intellectual Feast, it is ground-breaking in understanding how human beings came to be the way they are.

-Hearing that we are camped at Land’s End, an old friend Julie recommends The Salt Path by Raynor Winn.
+Hearing that we are camped at Land’s End, Margaret's old friend Julie recommends The Salt Path by Raynor Winn.
 It’s the true story of a homeless couple who in 2013 walked the 630-mile Southwest Coastal Path from Minehead in Somerset round Devon and Cornwall to Poole in Dorset, carrying a tent and very little money.
 The Sunday Times bestseller was followed by her sequel: The Wild Silence.

 The Year of the Hare by Arto Paasilinna, originally written in Finnish in 1975, published in English in 1995 (and in many other languages).
 Finnish wit as sharp as the Arctic weather.

 The Autobiography of a Super-Tramp by the Welsh poet W H Davies ("What is this life if full of care, we have no time to stand and stare").
 First published in 1908, it covers his life as a tramp in England and America.
-Our own well-worn paperback has a preface by George Bernard Shaw.
+Barry's own well-worn paperback has a preface by George Bernard Shaw.

 Proudly powered by Weebly